 What your guests really do notice…

 Both during the ceremony and reception, guests are indeed checking out your décor.
-According to the study, 42 percent of guests say they pay the most attention to a wedding's decor.
+According to the study, about a third of guests say they pay the most attention to a wedding's decor.
 That doesn’t mean you need to go Pinterest-crazy, but working with your vendors to come up with a cohesive color scheme and wedding style will ensure that your décor is on point.

 What your guests actually don’t care about…